charliejllewellyn/aws-serverless-dataprocessing/README.md

 # Overview
-This lab demonstrates how to build a serverless data processing pipeline to enrich data, catalog it and run add hock queries and reporting.
+This lab demonstrates how to build a serverless data processing pipeline to enrich data, catalog it and run ad-hoc queries and reporting.

 The lab also introduces AWS Codepipeline enabling blue/green deployments of the serverless application.